ga-wdi-boston/git-workflow-teams/README.md

 -   Create branches on a Git repository and make commits on those branches.

--   Combine changes from one branch with another using `git merge`.
+-   Combine changes from one branch with another using `git merge` or `git rebase`.

 -   Combine changes from one branch with another using `git rebase`.

--   Explore different Git workflows that are practiced by teams in the real world.
+-   Explain what "merge down, rebase up" means

--   In squads, work through our recommended Git workflow to build a small project together.
+-   In squads, work through our recommended Git workflow to build a small project.

 ## Prerequisites

 -   Basic Git workflow
--   Git Branching, Merging, and Rebasing.
+-   Git Branching and Merging

 If you're feeling fuzzy on these topics, here's some reading to brush up.